 Frankotrading.com was in second position with 223,000 visitors a month and superprice.com rounded up the top 3 with 134,000 visitors a month.

-As you can see from the graph above, Jumia’s position is so dominant as the most popular ecommerce website in Ghana that they have more visitors than the other top 6 websites combined.
+As you can see from the graph above, Jumia’s position is so dominant as the top ecommerce website in Ghana that they have more visitors than the other top 6 ecommerce websites combined.

 What about international sites?